A Difficult New DNS DDoS Attack

 Attackers find new ways to generate DNS floods

 As expected, attackers rapidly find new ways to attack their intended targets.
-DNS administrators are now seeing attackers register a domain and designate the target server as the authoritative sever for the new domain.
+DNS administrators are now seeing attackers register a Domain: A specified location where a set of activity or knowledge exists.
+For instance, an Internet domain is synonymous with a website address or URL where information can be made available.
+LookingGlass Cyber (n) - A fancy name for a URL or website. and designate the target server as the authoritative sever for the new domain.
 The attacker will then use a botnet spread across multiple ISPs’ customers to generate a flood attack via each ISP’s recursive DNS servers by querying for unique host names within the newly-created domain.
 At first the targeted authoritative server will refuse the queries.
 Eventually, it will be unable to keep up and become non-responsive.
 The attacker will also rotate through a large number of domains in order to prevent recursive servers from blocking the domain.

 Targeting the authoritative server